sparkplug/momoapi-node/README.md

 1. `transfer(request: TransferRequest): Promise<string>`

 Used to transfer an amount from the owner’s account to a payee account.
-Status of the transaction can be validated by using the
+It returns a transaction id which can use to check the transaction status with the `getTransaction` function

 2. `getTransaction(transactionId: string): Promise<Transfer>`: Retrieve transaction information using the `transactionId` returned by `transfer`.
 You can invoke it at intervals until the transaction fails or succeeds.
 If the transaction has failed, it will throw an appropriate error.
 The error will be a subclass of `MtnMoMoError`.
 Check [`src/error.ts`](https://github.com/sparkplug/momoapi-node/blob/master/src/errors.ts) for the various errors that can be thrown